ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 And $C_b, C_l ∈ [0, 1]$ are the commission charged on your winnings on each side.
 Usually $C_b = 0$: bookmakers don't charge commissions, they make money by offering low odds.
 The two exchanges I've used have $C_l = 2\% = 0.02$ (Smarkets) and $C_l = 5\% = 0.05$ (Betfair).

+I'm also going to introduce the symbol $C^+ = (1 - C_l)(1 - C_b)$.
+If you passed $£1$ through your bookmaker and exchange, and they each charged commission and nothing else, you would have $£C^+$ left at the end. $C^+$ isn't enough for us to fully understand a matched bet, we need the individual back and lay commissions as well, but it'll be convenient shorthand.

 A matched bet is one that gives the same profit no matter which side wins; as such, these six values are over-determined.
 Knowing any five of them will fix the value of the sixth.

 Now let $R_{xy}$ (where $x,y ∈ \\{b,l\\}$) be your return on side $y$ if your bet on side $x$ wins.
 So for a qualifying bet, we have: